Shruti-Wadikar/test/README.md

-This is my SQL file with sales csv data set with al the sql query
+This is my SQL file with sales csv data set with all the sql query